by Nicola Davison

 My timeworn lungs buckle, but I don’t want to close the window.

 I push it wide open to be reacquainted with Freud, Kafka, and Hemingway as they rise, shifting and swirling to reach me.
-It stings to breathe them in, but still, I inhale every charred
+It stings to breathe them in, but still, I inhale every charred word.

 Below the students and stormtroopers pledge their oaths and stoke the ceremonial bonfire.
 As flames and voices roar, I react—slam the window to its latch.

 Karl Marx and Thomas Mann billow against the glass.
 I must let them in.

 Nicola Davison is a writer from northeast England.
 She writes short fiction and relishes the challenge of telling a story in as few words as possible.
 Nicola’s daily writing companions include a badly behaved curly dog and a small herd of rescued guinea pigs.

 Photograph of book burning, Berlin, Opernplatz, 10 May 1933, via Wikimedia Commons.